NASA-Openscapes/earthdata-cloud-cookbook/how-tos/how_to_guide_parking_lot.md

 _We need a page to explain terminology; collections, granules, ..._

-How do I use Harmony to reproject a data granule?
+How do I use Harmony to reproject a data file?

 How do I search the USGS Landsat Cloud?
 How do I access data in the USGS Landsat Cloud?

 How do I find OpenDAP datasets?
-How do I open an OpenDAP granule in the cloud?
+How do I open an OpenDAP file in the cloud?
 Include Authentication?

-How do I open/access an OpenDap granule from my local machine?
+How do I open/access an OpenDap file from my local machine?

-How do I open a Zarr granule in the cloud?
+How do I open a Zarr file in the cloud?
 How do I open a COG (Cloud-Optimized-GeoTIFF) in the cloud?

-How do I use Kerchunk to reformat granules?  _needs refining_
+How do I use Kerchunk to reformat files?  _needs refining_

 How do I use CMR STAC to access data in the cloud?